-On June 9, 2018, Queen Elizabeth II will be feted as part of Trooping the Colour, an event that has marked the official birthday of the reigning British sovereign for 270 years.
+On June 13, 2020, Queen Elizabeth II will be feted as part of Trooping the Colour, an event that has marked the official birthday of the reigning British sovereign for more than 270 years.
 April 21, the Queen's actual birthday, is also celebrated as such.
 Of course, having two birthdays is just one of the many perks that come with being the head of the royal family.
-From bats to Bentleys, here are 20 surprising things owned by Queen Elizabeth II.
+From bats to Bentleys, here are 39 surprising things owned by Queen Elizabeth II.

-Speaking of Corgis: In April, it was reported that Willow—the Queen's last Corgi—had passed away at the age of 14.
-It marked the end of a canine era for Elizabeth, who has regularly been photographed surrounded by members of her beloved breed over the past 75 years.
+Speaking of Corgis: In April 2018, it was reported that Willow—the Queen's last Corgi—had passed away at the age of 14.
+It marked the end of a canine era for Elizabeth, who has regularly been photographed surrounded by members of her beloved breed over the past 75-plus years.
 (She and her sister, Princess Margaret, were gifted their first Corgi—whom they named Dookie—in 1933.)
-While she confirmed in 2015 that there will be no more Corgis in her future (she doesn't want to leave any behind), she isn't dog-less.
+While Elizabeth confirmed in 2015 that there will be no more Corgis in her future (she doesn't want to leave any behind), she isn't dog-less.
 She still has two "dorgis"—a cross between a corgi and a dachshund—named Vulcan and Candy, who can regularly be found at her side.